hdlj/Mongoose/README.md

      -> Take samples on analog port 3 every 100 ms
      -> Send result on channel 3 and read channel 2

+### Example 4

+App1:

+     -> Blink a LED on digital port 4 every second

+App2:

+     -> Take samples on analog port 0 every second
+     -> Send result on channel 0
+     -> If a button is pressed on digital port 2, blink a LED on digital port 2 4 times (period 500 ms)

+App3:

+     -> Read channel 0  five times successively
+     -> Compute an atomic operation with results
+     -> Read again channel 0

 ### Run an example

 * First, open the Makefile contained in Example0 folder and edit it with (it can be different with you computer):